 ~$18 · 3.4 oz

-Pipette was specifically designed to meet EWG's most stringent standards and has carved out a clear position in the pregnancy and baby-safe skincare space.
+Pipette was designed around stricter ingredient standards and has carved out a clear position in the pregnancy- and baby-conscious skincare space.
 The SPF 50 formula uses zinc oxide as its only active sunscreen ingredient, with squalane as a key skin-softening component in the base.
-It's one of the most affordable full-size mineral sunscreens available, and a strong choice for anyone wanting EltaMD-level safety standards at drugstore pricing.
+It's one of the more affordable full-size mineral sunscreens available, and a practical option for anyone wanting a mineral SPF at drugstore pricing.

-✅ Why we love it: Zinc oxide only, no chemical filters, squalane base reduces the dryness that some mineral SPFs cause, EWG compliant, strong affordable alternative to premium mineral SPFs.
+Why we love it: Zinc oxide only, no chemical filters, squalane base reduces the dry feel that some mineral SPFs cause, affordable alternative to premium mineral SPFs.

-Best for: Anyone wanting a clean, mineral SPF during pregnancy without the premium price of EltaMD.
+Best for: Anyone wanting a mineral SPF in a pregnancy-conscious routine without the premium price of EltaMD.

 Check Price on Amazon